czyzby/bialjam17/README.md

 Initially, we planned on creating a tower defense game where you have 10 seconds to build the base and survive through a 10 seconds wave of chicken siege.
 It was only after 8 hours of the jam that we came up with this concept.
-The initial commits contain some code and assets from the previous project - it was continued by a part of our 4 person team [in this repository](https://github.com/czyzby/bialjam-17/).
+The initial commits contain some code and assets from the previous project - it was continued by half of our 4 person team [in this repository](https://github.com/czyzby/bialjam-17/).

+_The actual game looks better than the screen shots, make sure to [give it a try](https://github.com/czyzby/bialjam17/releases)._

 ## Assets